 1995 – The Internet is fully commercialized with the decommissioning of the National Science Foundation Network, enabling commercial traffic to move across the World Wide Web.

 1999 – Wi-Fi wireless networking was introduced by Apple on its new iBook computers.
-The cord is cut, and remote, wireless, remote temperature monitoring is possible.
+The cord is cut, and remote, wireless temperature monitoring is possible.

 1999 – Salesforce.com introduces the delivery of enterprise applications over the internet via a single website.
 Cloud-based computing goes mainstream, eliminating the need for investment and maintenance of expensive server rooms.

-2002 – Amazon Web Services develops a suite of cloud-based services to include data storage and computation.
+2002 – Amazon Web Services develops a suite of cloud-based services, including data storage and computation.

-2008 – Sonicu pioneers a cloud-based light and sound monitoring system for hospital neonatal intensive care units across the country, utilizing Amazon Web Services’ servers, technology, and encryption features.
+2008 – Sonicu pioneers a cloud-based light-and-sound monitoring system for hospital neonatal intensive care units across the country, using Amazon Web Services’ servers, technology, and encryption features.

-2016 – Sonicu continues to expand its wireless, remote temperature monitoring and measuring applications using state-of-the-art cellular radio technology to transmit data from wireless temperature sensors to its cloud-based platform, eliminating critical security issues accompanying outdated Wi-Fi systems.
+2016 – Sonicu continues to expand its wireless, remote temperature-monitoring and measuring applications, using state-of-the-art cellular radio technology to transmit data from wireless temperature sensors to its cloud-based platform, eliminating the critical security issues associated with outdated Wi-Fi systems.

 Sonicu’s platform operates independently of enterprise IT structures, and end users have 24/7/365 access to data and alarms anywhere in the world.